ni/NI-SystemLink-Migration/README.md

 - User Data: `--userdata`
 - Dashboards and Web Applications: `--dashboards`

-There are plans to support the following services in the near future:
+There are plans to support the following services in the future:
 - OPC UA Client: `--opc`
 - TDM `--tdm`

-The following list of services is explicitly not supported because of issues that arose when developing and testing migrating the service that will require changes to the service rather than the migration utility to enable support:
-- Cloud Connector
+- Cloud Connector `--cloud`